scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-224.md

 ---
 layout: answer
 title: "AWS Direct Connect helps you connect to:"
-blurb: "This definition is from Amazon VPC endpoint — Enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by P"
+blurb: "<p>This definition is from Amazon <q>VPC endpoint — Enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered"
 quid: 224
 ---